Lamouresparus/loveotudor.codes/content/posts/yaaas-i-got-in.md

   - java
   - android
 canonical_url: true
-description: This is the first blog in the series of Outreachy Internship blogs.
+description: Yaaas I Got In!!!
+This is the first blog in the series of Outreachy Internship blogs.
 I’m going to publish every 2nd week for the next 3 months of my internship.
 Let's gist 😂.
 ---
 ### **Hello World 😊**